This page is from APP, the official source of professional practice for policing.

 Accurate records of all the actions taken should be maintained and reported to the RP lead investigator.

 Securing material and identifying witnesses

 Officers attending the scene of a collision should secure all available material to maximise investigative opportunities.
 Where human tissue needs to be seized during the course of the investigation and retained as evidence, the RP lead investigator should ensure that this is undertaken lawfully.
-Guidance on the lawful seizure, retention and disposal of human tissue can be found in Association of Chief Police Officers (ACPO) (2012) HWG Forensic Pathology Practice Advice for Police.
+Guidance on the lawful seizure, retention and disposal of human tissue can be found in the College of Policing (2019) Practice advice: The medical investigation of suspected homicide.

 The early identification of witnesses and securing their initial accounts is important as people may leave the scene after the emergency services arrive.
 Recording the details of vehicles present, for example, index numbers of vehicles caught in queues behind cordons, to identify witnesses can help to provide accounts of people’s driving prior to the collision.
 These accounts can be valuable in helping to prove dangerous driving.

 The details of victims and witnesses who attend hospital should be obtained, and the RP lead investigator should consider appointing a hospital liaison officer to:

 - establish what has happened, including details of drivers/riders and others present during the collision (subject to medical advice)

 - request a blood sample where there is a suspicion of alcohol and/or drug use (this should be requested at the earliest opportunity and, if applicable, prior to any blood transfusion)

 - obtain medical opinion about the victim’s condition